-The combination lighthouse and fog signal building resembles a small church with a 47-foot octagonal tower attached to the eastern end of the small one-and-a-half-story fog signal building.
+The combination lighthouse and fog-signal building resembles a small church with a forty-seven-foot octagonal tower attached to the eastern end of the small, one-and-a-half-story, fog-signal building.
 Two eighteen-horsepower engines housed in the building ran an air compressor that powered twin sirens protruding from the western end of the roof.
 A third-order Fresnel lens, manufactured in England by Chance Brothers, was installed in the lantern room.
-To produce a white flash every ten seconds, the four-sided lens was made to revolve three times every two minutes, using a weight suspended in the tower.
+To produce a white flash every ten seconds, the four-sided lens was revolved three times every two minutes, using a weight suspended in the tower.

-Wilhelm Baumgartner was appointed the first head keeper of the Point Cabrillo Lighthouse, transferring to the station from the offshore St. George Reef Lighthouse.
-The light and fog signal were activated at midnight on the evening of June 10, 1909, and Baumgartner sent invitations to the neighbors living near the station to participate in the lighting ceremony.
-From thirty to forty guest showed up on that foggy evening and were treated to a midnight supper, prepared by Mrs. G.E.
-Bassett wife of the first assistant keeper.
 Baumgartner was single when he arrived at Point Cabrillo, and the Lighthouse Service strongly hinted that it would be prudent for him to marry seeing as how he was now in charge of a family station.
-It wasn’t too long before Baumgartner wed Lena Seman, daughter of a Mendocino blacksmith, in 1911.
-The couple lived at Point Cabrillo for roughly two decades before Wilhelm passed away at the station in 1923.
+It wasn’t too long before Lena Seman, daughter of a Mendocino blacksmith, caught Baumgartner’s eye, and the couple wed in 1911.
+The Baumgartners lived at Point Cabrillo for roughly fourteen years before Wilhelm passed away at the station in 1923.

 The light source in the lens was originally an oil lamp but was upgraded to an oil-vapor lamp in 1911.
-Electricity reached the station in 1935, allowing the use of an electric bulb to light the lens, and electric motors to both rotate the lens and power the fog signal.
+Electricity reached the station in 1935, allowing the use of an electric bulb to light the lens and electric motors to both rotate the lens and power a new type F diaphone fog signal.

 There was a goat that kept jumping the fence onto the light station and eating anything and everything that grew.
 The men kept putting him back into the field until they got disgusted and shot him in the leg.
 He just lay in the grass unable to walk.
 I felt sorry for him and kept a pan of water near his head.
 There was plenty of grass beside him that he could eat.
 After four or five days he got up and started walking, and he was put over the fence again.
 He stayed there after that.